Tate Britain

 • 1893 – Construction begins with the core building designed by architect Sidney R.J Smith.

-• 1910 – Bulk of Turner bequest transferred to Tate gallery from National Gallery.
+• 1910 – The bulk of Turner’s bequest was transferred to the Tate gallery from the National Gallery.

 • 1937 – Opening of Duveen sculpture galleries funded by Lord Duveen, the first public galleries in England designed specifically to display sculptures.